 Chapter 2: Structural Analysis and Postural Assessment

-Chapter 2 discusses visualizing and analyzing the positioning of the client’s bones in space and their relationship to each other.
-Topics include observational skills, the application of structural anatomy and postural kinesiology, muscular imbalances, chronic bad postures, the planes of the body, and understanding how structural analysis and postural assessment allows the practitioner to determine causes of pain and dysfunction that are distant from the apparent symptom.
+Chapter 2 discusses visualizing and analyzing the positioning of the client’s bones in space and their relationship with each other.
+Topics include observational skills, the application of structural anatomy and postural kinesiology, muscular imbalances, chronic bad postures, the planes of the body, and understanding how structural analysis and postural assessment allow the practitioner to determine causes of pain and dysfunction that are distant from the apparent symptom.

 Chapter 3: Muscle Tension and Causes

 Chapter 3 offers an in-depth look at the various causes of muscle tension and provides insights into how it can be prevented and how it should be treated.

 Chapter 4: Symptoms and Conditions of Muscle Tension

 Chapter 4 describes how muscle tension, directly and indirectly, causes specific conditions and symptoms.